 - Have the participant run a connectivity test before starting the study

-Despite more and more business reopening, Americans remain hesitant to return to old ways of doing business.
+Despite more and more businesses reopening, Americans remain hesitant to return to old ways of doing business.
 A study of 1,200 consumers found that 90% of them do not feel comfortable returning to shopping in stores and prefer to continue to shop online for the foreseeable future (Retail Systems Research, 2020).
 The ability for businesses to adapt and flourish in this changing world requires a shift towards mobile platforms to find new and innovative ways to reach their customers.
 Mobile AR experiences provide a unique opportunity for a brand to showcase their products and services in ways never before imagined.
 The goal of this article was to highlight how UX researchers can help companies provide the best mobile AR experience for their customers.